-FOUNDING, OFFICIAL NAME AND MOTTO Rex first ruled over Carnival in New Orleans in 1872.
-The official name of the Rex Organization is the "School of Design," but it is generally referred to as Rex or the Rex Organization.
+FOUNDING, INCORPORATED NAME AND MOTTO

+Rex first ruled over Carnival in New Orleans in 1872.
+The incorporated name of the Rex Organization is the "School of Design," but it is generally referred to as Rex or the Rex Organization.
 "Pro Bono Publico," the Rex motto, means "for the public good" and appears on all official Rex documents.
 Rex places great emphasis on this motto and uses it as a basis for all of its policies, activities, and community initiatives, including the work of the Pro Bono Publico Foundation, formed in 2006.
+Rex lives its incorporated name through its focus on education and the arts.

 REX, THE KING OF CARNIVAL

-One of the enduring legacies of Rex founders is the annual selection of a King to rule not only over the Rex Parade and Ball but also to preside over the entire New Orleans Carnival celebration.
-His Queen is called the "Queen of Carnival," not the "Queen of Rex."
+One of the enduring legacies of Rex founders is the annual selection of a King to rule not only over the Rex parade and ball but also to preside over the entire New Orleans Carnival celebration.
+He is referred to as the "King of Carnival"; His Queen is called the "Queen of Carnival," not the "Queen of Rex."
 "Rex" is the Latin word for "King," so Rex is not called "King Rex," as that would be redundant.
-He is also referred to as the "Monarch of Merriment."
+He is also sometimes called the "Monarch of Merriment."

 WHY WAS REX FOUNDED?

 The first Rex parade in 1872 coincided with the visit of Russia's Grand Duke Alexis, and many popular accounts suggest that the Rex Organization was formed for the purpose of honoring him with a parade.
 The Grand Duke did, in fact, review the first Rex parade from the official stands at Gallier Hall.
 Contemporary research tells us, however, that Rex founders had much more in mind.
-They saw opportunity in creating an exciting daytime parade, replacing disorderly street celebrations on Mardi Gras day.
-They hoped this spectacle would attract visitors to New Orleans, building good will and helping to reestablish the strong commercial and cultural connections their city had long enjoyed.
+They saw an opportunity to help the city by creating an exciting day-time parade, replacing disorderly street celebrations on Mardi Gras day.
+They also hoped this spectacle would attract visitors to New Orleans, building good will and helping to reestablish the strong commercial and cultural connections their city had long enjoyed.
 Their efforts were successful by any measure, and within a few years New Orleans and its Carnival became a favored destination for travelers.